symbiotic-engineering/OpenFLASH/docs/coupling.rst

    # Using A_nj in further calculations
    result_nj = A_nj(3, 6)

-   # Example results would be of type float based on input indices

 Dependencies
 ------------

 The following external libraries are required:

-- **NumPy**: Provides numerical operations essential for the calculations.
+- **NumPy**: For numerical operations.
-- **SciPy**: Used for integral transformations and other mathematical operations.
+- **SciPy**: For integral transformations and mathematical operations.

 Notes
 -----

-Ensure that inputs `n` and `m` fall within acceptable ranges to avoid `ValueError`.
-Some functions in this module assume integer indices for accurate calculations.
+Ensure all inputs fall within valid ranges to avoid `ValueError`.
+Index values are expected to be integers.